lareza-farhan-wanaghi/gophercises/readme.md

 - Open a terminal session and go to the link directory.<br/><br/>
 ![link1](readme_images/link1.png)

 - Execute the main.go file in the main folder with one argument specifying the HTML file that will be parsed.
-In this example, we will use the demo.html file as the target HTML file.<br/><br/>
+(In this example, we will use the demo.html file as the target HTML file)<br/><br/>
 ![link2](readme_images/link2.png)